Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

-GDPR requires appointing a DPO when an organisation performs data processing on a large scale, processes certain types of data or processes data on an ongoing basis as opposed to a one-time process.
+GDPR requires appointing a DPO when an organization performs data processing on a large scale, processes certain types of data or processes data on an ongoing basis as opposed to a one-time process.

 The GDPR allows for data transfers to countries deemed by the European Commission to provide an adequate level of personal data protection.
 In the absence, transfers are also allowed outside non-EU states under certain circumstances like standard contractual clauses or binding corporate rules.

 Any U.S. company that has a web presence and markets their products over the web will have to take notice.
 Article 3 of the GDPR says that if you collect personal data or behavioral information from someone in an EU country, your company is subject to the requirements of the GDPR.

 There are rules around what authority should be notified based on criteria like the situation, the organization and where the processing occurs.